 The vegetables can be adjusted to your liking, and this vegetarian dish can definitely be beefed up by adding Korean Bulgogi to each bowl.

-Gochujang sauce can be purchased at Asian markets, as well as stores like Whole Foods.
-However, today we’ve elevated the Ghchujang by adding sesame oil, honey, a touch of vinegar, and sesame seeds.
+Gochujang paste can be purchased at Asian markets, as well as stores like Whole Foods.
+However, for this recipe we’ve elevated the store-bought Gochujang by adding:

 This bright sticky-sweet sauce adds a bold punch of flavor to every bite of your Korean Bibimbap.